elementary/website/docs/human-interface-guidelines.md

 ### Notes/Exceptions {#notes-exceptions}

-Proper nouns should always be capitalized properly; this means that, for example, Google should always be shown as "Google," elementary should always be shown as "elementary," and MPEG should always be shown as "MPEG."
+Proper nouns should always be capitalized properly; this means that, for example, Google should always be shown as "Google," and MPEG should always be shown as "MPEG."
+One major exception is "elementary."
+It should follow the brand guidelines and always appear lowercase, even at the start of a sentence.
 If you're unsure how a certain pronoun should be officially capitalized, refer to the documentation of the pronoun in question.

 Keep in mind these are the rules elementary OS follows for English; capitalization for other languages should follow the conventions of those languages.